Processes on Unimodular Random Networks: Abstract

 Random walks on networks, besides being of intrinsic interest, form an important tool for studying networks.
 A random walk is most useful when it has a stationary measure, in other words, when the distribution of $(\gh, w_0)$ is the same as the distribution of $(\gh, w_1)$, where $w_0$ is the initial location of the random walk and $w_1$ is the next location of the random walk.

 Consider simple random walk on a random graph chosen by a unimodular probability measure $\rtd$ on rooted graphs, where we start the random walk at the root.
 Just as for finite graphs, we do not expect $\rtd$ to be stationary for the random walk; rather, we get a stationary measure by biasing $\rtd$ by the degree of the root.
-The fact that this measure is stationary follows from the definition of involution invariance; in fact, the definition is precisely that simple random walk is reversible, i.e., that the distribution of $\big((\gh, w_0), (\gh, w_1)\big)$ is the same as the distribution of $\big((\gh, w_1), (\gh, w_0)\big)$, where $(\gh, w_0)$ has distribution $\rtd$ biased by the degree of the root and $w_1$ is a uniform random neighbor of the root.\ftnote{*}{Note that the degree times counting measure is reversible on every graph, regardless of unimodularity of the measure on rooted graphs.} If $\expdeg(\rtd) < \infty$, then we can normalize the biased measure to obtain a probability measure.
+The fact that this measure is stationary follows from the definition of involution invariance; in fact, the definition is precisely that the distribution of the isomorphism class of $(\gh, w_0, w_1)$ is the same as that of $(\gh, w_1, w_0)$ when $(\gh, w_0)$ has the distribution $\rtd$ biased by the degree of the root and $w_1$ is a uniform random neighbor of the root.
+This implies that simple random walk is reversible, i.e., that the distribution of $\big((\gh, w_0), (\gh, w_1)\big)$ is the same as the distribution of $\big((\gh, w_1), (\gh, w_0)\big)$, where again $(\gh, w_0)$ has distribution $\rtd$ biased by the degree of the root and $w_1$ is a uniform random neighbor of the root.\ftnote{*}{Note that the degree times counting measure is reversible on every graph, regardless of unimodularity of the measure on rooted graphs.} If $\expdeg(\rtd) < \infty$, then we can normalize the biased measure to obtain a probability measure.

 In particular, recall from \ref x.AGW/ the definition of the augmented Galton-Watson measure \AGW.
 In \ref b.LPP:GW/, it was remarked in reference to the stationarity of $\AGW$ for simple random walk that ``unlike the situation for finite graphs, there is no biasing in favor of vertices of large degree".
 However, we now see that contrary to this remark, the situations of finite graphs and $\AGW$ are, in fact, parallel.
 That is because the biasing by the degree has already been made part of the probability measure $\AGW$.
 The correct comparison of the uniform measure on vertices of finite graphs is to the unimodular Galton-Watson probability measure on trees, $\UGW$, because it is for this measure that ``all vertices are equally likely to be the root".